xpchen0630/xpchen0630.github.io/_posts/2019-08-31-welcome-to-website.markdown

 Use `$$` to wrap your formulas.
 For example, `$$ e^{i\pi} + 1 = 0 $$` displays $$  e^{i\pi} + 1 = 0  $$

-Multi-line forumlas are supported too.
+Multi-line formulas are supported too.

 $$
 \begin{aligned}